Veterinary Education

 The programme is aimed at:

-• Professionals who are involved in the delivery of education and training, at either further or higher education institutions, undergraduate or postgraduate level, in the veterinary or para-veterinary sectors
+- Professionals who are involved in the delivery of education and training, at either further or higher education institutions, undergraduate or postgraduate level, in the veterinary or allied-veterinary sectors

-• Practising veterinary surgeons and other para-veterinary professionals involved in workplace training.
+- Practising veterinary surgeons and other allied-veterinary professionals involved in workplace training.

-The programme aim to support and develop veterinary educators to become reflective practitioners, who are able to demonstrate self-directedness, independence and autonomy in lifelong learning and scholarship.
+The programme aims to support and develop veterinary educators to become reflective practitioners, who are able to demonstrate self-directedness, independence and autonomy in lifelong learning and scholarship.

 Programme Structure

-We offer a suite of courses within the MSc in Veterinary Education.
+We offer a suite of Veterinary Education courses.
 The programme comprises three stages:

 The Certificate can be completed in one academic year, focused on support for teaching, including in a veterinary clinic.
 You than have the option to continue onto the Diploma and MSC.